-the temporary storage is a two-stage process: Specify the location(s) you're using for temporary storage (e.g. "We'll be using Room 101 to hold materials for this job").
-Record which materials have been transferred from your regular storerooms to the temporary storage location (or which materials have been delivered direct from the supplier to the temporary storage)
+- □ Specify the location(s) you're using for temporary storage (e.g. "We'll be using Room 101 to hold materials for this job"). - □ Record which materials have been transferred from your regular storerooms to the temporary storage location (or which materials have been delivered direct from the supplier to the temporary storage)